pdpipe/pdpipe/docs/starting/types.md

   Supports opt-in thread-based parallel execution with `n_jobs`; by default, the existing serial row-apply path is used.
 - ApplyByCols - Generate columns by applying an element-wise function to columns.
+  Supports opt-in thread-based parallel execution with `n_jobs`; by default, the existing serial column-apply path is used.
+- Diff - Replace or add columns containing `pandas.Series.diff` results.
 - ColByFrameFunc - Add a column by applying a dataframe-wide function.
 - AggByCols - Generate columns by applying an series-wise function to columns.
 - Log - Log-transform numeric data, possibly shifting data before.